sfbrigade/intentional-walk-client/README.md

 ## Step 2: Build and run your app

-## Step 2: Build and run your app

 With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:
-With Metro running, open a new terminal window/pane from the root of your React Native project, and use one of the following commands to build and run your Android or iOS app:

-### Android

 ### Android